ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_3_Fedorov_Alexey.md

 ## 3.3 Also make sure that any email intended for postmaster@st<X>.sne23.ru is delivered to this account.
 Show the full email as delivered to the new account and the required configuration.

-Lets make alias for mail server and update them
+Lets make alias for mail server and update them.

 ```
 sudo nano /etc/aliases